fsharp/fslang-design/FSharp-4.7/FS-1069-implicit-yields.md

 f 3 // generates []
 ```
 From the results, you can see that when implicit yields and control constructs are used, the interpretation of unit-typed
-elements of the control structure is "execute and ignore".
+elements of the control structure is "execute and ignore" - that is, unit-typed expressions are treated as statements
+rather than expressions-with-yield-of-value-effect.
 Hence explicit yields should always be used when generating unit results.

-remains the cas
+Thus there is a mixed-interpretation of "control" constructs in the F# syntax.

+In practice, generating unit-values computationally seems not to arise, and if it does the option of using explicit yields for clarity is available.

 ## Code samples